Last updated on 10 July 2020

-You are a #metal fan, right?
-That is why you are here.
-Right?
-So, have you ever tried to listen to Enya?
-Yes, the one of the surreal, kind of weird, ethereal melodies and soft tunes – not #metal at all, y’know.
-Now: Mix three parts of Enya with a shot of Caladan Brood, together with 2 parts of Cradle of Filth on steroids (meaning: Dani Filth’s annoying screams amplified times five…), 3 parts of Ulver and one psychedelic part of Suns of Thyme.
+Now, mix three parts of Enya with a shot of Caladan Brood, together with 2 parts of Cradle of Filth on steroids (meaning: Dani Filth’s annoying screams amplified times five…).
+Then throw in three parts of Ulver and one psychedelic part of Suns of Thyme.
 And thus you get M, the latest and best of Myrkur.
-And no, nothing to do with James Bond and his 007-ish being.
+And no, this has nothing to do with James Bond and his 007-ish being.
 But horribly shaken, not terribly stirred it is indeed.

 M is classified Black Metal!
 But should it be?

-The disc features a mighty strange brand of Black Metal and definitely nothing in the traditional sense, that is for sure.
+The disk features a mighty strange brand of Black Metal.
+And definitely nothing in the traditional sense, that is for sure.
 Sometimes Myrkur‘s tune might sound like it, but M ranges from Folk Rock to Psychedelic Metal.
 Maybe we should just call it Progressive Black Metal and be done with it.
 There are so many styles in there that we will wear ourselves out trying to classify this.

 And yes, M sounds somewhat like Ulver – the Norwegian Wolves – in some parts.
-No fucking doubt, ’cause Krystoffer Rygg – also known as Garm (named after the hound guarding the gates of Hel) – who founded the latter got involved into the former.
+No fucking doubt, ’cause Krystoffer Rygg – also known as Garm (named after the hound guarding the gates of Hel) – who founded the latter, got involved into the former.
 Thus, to accuse Bruun of copycat sounds like a total joke, given the influence at work.
-The aforementioned Caladan Brood stepped much closer to this very special abyss vis-à-vis Summoning, where the former just do it better than the latter, I am so sorry to say.
-Or not so sorry, perhaps.
+The aforementioned Caladan Brood stepped much closer to this very special abyss vis-à-vis Summoning.

 But back to Myrkur and M: